 Overall, the diverging diamond interchange produced the best results based on current traffic volumes as well as those projected for 2035.

-This is the first diverging diamond interchange in Virginia.
-Others in the works:
+This was the first diverging diamond interchange in Virginia.
+Others:

 8.5 by 11 inches, one-sided (142 KB)

 8.5 by 5.5 inches, two-sided, prints two per sheet (149 KB)

 Diagram of interchange design (321 KB)

 - 2016 Outstanding Owner Award, Design-Build Institute of America, Mid-Atlantic Region

 - 2015 National Award of Merit, Design-Build Institute of America (awarded to Corman Construction Inc.)